var-che/spaceway/backend/project_desc.md

 ### **4.3.2 Circuit-Relay PubSub**

-Real-time messages use libp2p **GossipSub** constrained as follows:
+Real-time messages use libp2p **GossipSub** with the following privacy and security features:

+* **Strict validation mode**: All messages must have valid Ed25519 signatures
+* **Message deduplication**: 5-minute cache prevents duplicate processing
+* **Peer scoring**: Spam and DoS prevention via reputation tracking
+* **Privacy-preserving mesh**: Flood publish disabled, 6 target peers (4-12 range)
+* **Metrics tracking**: Per-topic monitoring of publish/receive/duplicate counts
-* **Relay-only mode**: peers do not connect directly to each other.
+* **Relay-only mode**: peers do not connect directly to each other (IP privacy).
 * **No public multiaddrs**: peers advertise only circuit-relay addresses.
 * **Rotating relays**: relay choices rotate to reduce traffic correlation.

 As a result, peers do not reveal their IP addresses to each other, and relays cannot inspect encrypted MLS payloads.
+The GossipSub mesh ensures real-time message propagation even when the original sender goes offline.

 ### **4.3.3 Onion-Routed Blob Transfer**